 Into a small bag, the meticulous professional delicately placed a mini video camera that he needed to capture critical information for the assault force; the structure of the walls, type of doors, location of the door hinges, height of window sills, high wires, possible approach routes, the locations of armed guards, possible escape routes, and a dozen other things.
 He added a small handheld global positioning system, or GPS, that would provide the exact coordinates that would be critical for any surgical clandestine operation.
 Last in the bag was a small satellite phone that would serve as his only link to us, the lifeline to his teammates and safety.
 Finally, Shrek picked up his most precious weapon, his baby, a 7.62mm German-made H&K G3 assault rifle topped with a HOLOsight red dot scope, ATPIAL infrared laser, and a high-powered CQB light.
 He rubbed it warmly.

-“Hey, brother, aren’t you gonna have a heck of a time hiding that weapon from curious locals and the muhj you come in contact with?”
+“Hey, brother, aren’t you gonna have a heck of hiding that weapon from curious locals and those you come in contact with?”
 I asked.
 Shrek looked at me sideways, with those piercing eyes almost hidden behind all that thick hair.
 He looked scary.
 He carefully placed his prized H&K rifle under his sleeping bag to protect it from the horrendous fine dust that inevitably covered everything.
 “Dalton, I’m only saying goodbye for a few days, but like some of our old ladies back home, she would be pissed at me for leaving her behind.”

 His personal protection on this trip would be a folding-stock 7.62mm AK-47 assault rifle, Shrek was happy.
 I wondered if we would ever see him again.

 SOB Tactical is online at SOBTactical.com; It’s where you can enroll in a course, purchase some of the gear Shrek has designed or had a hand in designing, and read his blog posts.